 This broker also charges overnight funding and currency conversion fees.
 The former fee kicks in whenever you keep a position open overnight.
 On the other hand, you have to cover currency conversion fees whenever you interact with any currency besides your account’s base currency.
 Lastly, dormant Plus500 accounts attract a £10 monthly inactivity fee.

 If you are a spread bettor searching for an excellent stockbroker, I recommend Pepperstone.
 Partnering with this service provider will enable you to bet on the spreads of different individual stocks, including Microsoft, NVIDIA, and Apple.
-Available stocks are linked to companies from various regions, including the UK, Australia, and the US.
+Available stocks are from recognised companies across various regions, including the UK, Australia, and the US.

 Pros